Children Diagnostic & Treatment Center kicked off their 29th annual donation event

-The gift bags are set to be delivered to disadvantaged families and children who have special healthcare needs.
+The gift bags filled at Saturday’s event are set to be delivered to disadvantaged families and children who have special healthcare needs.

-“As you can see behind me we have lots of wonderful volunteers and community partners helping us to fill the bags, and they’re going station by station and then they’re bringing them over to set them down and getting all ready for tomorrow, where we have even more wonderful volunteers from our community who signed up to deliver these meals, including a frozen turkey, to 13 of our neediest families,” said Ana Calderon Randazzo, Executive Director of the Children’s Diagnostic & Treatment Center.
+“As you can see behind me, we have lots of wonderful volunteers and community partners helping us to fill the bags,” said Ana Calderon Randazzo, Executive Director of the Children’s Diagnostic & Treatment Center, “and they’re going station by station and then they’re bringing them over to set them down and getting all ready for tomorrow, where we have even more wonderful volunteers from our community who signed up to deliver these meals, including a frozen turkey, to 13 of our neediest families.”

 The event will continue Sunday as the center partners will personally deliver more items to families who are in need.